 A way of Quantifying Contrast is Print Contrast Signal (PCS), an older and rarely used measure of contrast.
-Contrast is intended to quantify the difference between the bars and the spaces in reflectance.
-PCS is defined mathematically as:
+With Contrast you can quantify the difference between the bars and the spaces in reflectance.
+To calculate PCS mathematically:

 PCS = (Rmax-Rmin) / Rmax